keycloak/keycloak-community/design/authorization-handler.md

 };
 ```

+**Consideration for this question**: There's been some work on the consent screen with a few enhancements (https://github.com/keycloak/keycloak/pull/8092).
+We should review the work done here and adapt it to the needs of this proposal.

 ## Configured Protocol Mappers

 Protocol Mappers are right now attached to (Static) Client Scopes, and are executed whenever a scope is requested that matches the configured scopes for a client.